jesus-333/Variational-Autoencoder-for-EEG-analysis/support/New Code/README/README_model.md

 model = model_name.model_name(config)
 ```

-Example of complete config dictionary are presented in the file `config_file.py`.
+Example of complete config dictionary are presented in the file `config_model.py`.
 Note that when you create a specific model you need to insert in the dictionary all the parameters required inside the constructor.

 # EEGNet
-This repository offer its own implementation of EEGNet ([ArXiv][EEGNet_Arxiv], [Journal][EEGNet]).
+This repository offer our own implementation of EEGNet ([ArXiv][EEGNet_Arxiv], [Journal][EEGNet_Journal]).

 The model is defined in the file `EEGNet.py`.
-Note that this is a slight modificatino from the original network because the final output is the feature vector and not directly the label of the input signal.
+Note that this is a slight modification from the original network because the final output is the feature vector and not directly the label of the input signal.

 Example of config file:
 ```python